 The ninety-eight credit hour MDiv dual degrees (plus eleven credit hours of field education) are designed to equip leaders for ministry and management whether their vocation is found in the parish, the parachurch organization, or the business and nonprofit world.
-Additionally, the MDiv may lead to Ordination to Word and Sacrament in the Evangelical Covenant Church.
+Additionally, the MDiv may lead to Ordination to Word and Sacrament or Word and Service in the Evangelical Covenant Church.
 Learning outcomes for the Master of Divinity can be found on the Master of Divinity catalog page.